leishman/leishman.github.io/_posts/2015-03-15-blockchain-in-the-abstract.md

 ## Our Model

 When attempting to generalize any system, one must first detail his assumptions.
-For the sake of sufficient abstraction, I will use some new words as generalized proxys for traditional bitcoin-specific terminology:
+For the sake of sufficient abstraction, I will use some new words as generalized proxies for traditional bitcoin-specific terminology:

 | Bitcoin Term      | Generalized Term    |